ChuaKaixin/express-jwt-authentication-demo/README.md

 ## Description

 This is a starter project to build RESTful APIs with Express.
+Includes JWT and token

 ## Getting started